The Essential Twillingate Itinerary; Hiking, Icebergs, Whales and Art

 View of Twillingate Newfoundland

-Shake off the cobwebs and wake up early to catch a classic Twillingate sunrise, and watch fishing boats heading in and out of the harbour with their daily catch.
-Stop at the Cozy Team Room and Bakery for a homemade breakfast, or lunch for the road, or whip through the tiny and adorable Crow’s Nest drive through in town for a caffeine fix for the road.
+Shake off the cobwebs and wake up early to catch a classic Twillingate sunrise, as fishing boats head in and out of the harbour with their daily catch.
+Stop at the Cozy Team Room and Bakery for a homemade breakfast (or pick-up lunch for the road), or whip through the tiny and adorable Crow’s Nest drive-through in town for a java for the road.

-As you head out of town, be sure to stop at the Prime Berth Twillingate Fishery & Heritage Centre, located directly before the causeway off of the island.
+As you head out of town, be sure to stop at the Prime Berth Twillingate Fishery & Heritage Centre, located directly before the causeway off the island.
 This fantastic interpretive fishing center and craft studio was created by David Boyd as a tribute to the local fishing community and captures the rich maritime character of the region.
 Take a selfie with the only fully reconstructed sei whale skeleton in Canada, watch a cod splitting show, take a self-guided or guided tour, and explore fascinating maritime artifacts, some dating back over 100 years.
-They also offer fishing tours if you’re looking for a hands-on experience.
+They also offer fishing tours if you’re looking to catch your own lunch.

-Hit the tarmac south towards Gander and stop for a picnic lunch and a chance to stretch your legs at the Summerford Hiking Trail.
+As you make your way south towards Gander, stop for a picnic lunch and a chance to stretch your legs at the Summerford Hiking Trail.
 The quaint 1km trail leads you through a beautiful forest and past a small pond.
 You’ll find beautifully painted birdhouse along the trail, as well as colourful rocks scattered along the path.
 This tranquil spot is a hidden gem, and you’ll likely have the forest and picnic area all to yourself.

 How to get to Twillingate